Lessons in Graphite

 Long division.

-You’ve barely learned
+I’ve barely learned

-and you’ve already died once today,
+and I’ve already died once today,

-splitting your pants at recess,
+split pants at recess,

 trying to out-somersault Kerry Reed,

-So you rise.
+So I rise.

-The sharpener waits on the far wall,
+The sharpener rules from the far wall,

 Marissa, Freddie, Tina -